Conveyor Conversations: Selection and Scalability

 While seeming rhetorical, the conveyor system must be operationally safe and reliable.
 The conveyor solution must require minimal maintenance and cost effective to operate.

 Too often conveyors are relegated as non-value-added equipment that does little more than move product through a warehouse or distribution center.
 Conveyors must not be the last elements considered in the process planning cycle, but rather the first.

-Turning conveyor selection and purchase into a pure commodity introduces risk to the operation, productivity, and cost-effective material flow.
+Turning conveyor and door selection and purchase into a pure commodity introduces risk to the operation, productivity, and cost-effective material flow.

-In all warehouse and distribution environments conveyors transport product between steps in the order fulfillment process and provide accumulation buffers throughout the process allowing for workflow balancing.
+In all warehouse and distribution environments conveyors transport products between steps in the order fulfillment process and provide accumulation buffers throughout the process allowing for workflow balancing.